Multitenancy

 await ds.upgrade('t1')

-Now, open or refresh http://localhost:4004/#Books-manage again as Alice and Erin → the removed entry is gone for Alice, but still there for Erin, as t2
+Now, open or refresh http://localhost:4004/#Books-manage again as alice and erin → the added entries are visible for alice, but still missing for erin, as t2

 has not yet been upgraded.

-Once: add an app router and SAP HANA Cloud configuration.
-App Router acts as a single point-of-entry gateway to route requests to.
+Once: Add SAP HANA Cloud, XSUAA, and App Router configuration.
+The App Router acts as a single point-of-entry gateway to route requests to.
 In particular, it ensures user login and authentication in combination with XSUAA.

 Once: add a deployment descriptor: